 4. Seaweed: Seaweed, which you may have only encountered before as part of your sushi at a local local Japanese restaurant, is a broad classification of edible marine algae that contain vitamins, minerals and antioxidants and can be easily incorporated into your daily life.

-5. Turmeric: Move aside Victoria Beckham, Super Spice has just entered the room.
-Dare I use those two words?
-Turmeric is an Okinawan staple and is championed for it’s anti-oxidant and anti-inflammatory characteristics.
+5. Turmeric: Turmeric is an Okinawan staple and is championed for it’s anti-oxidant and anti-inflammatory characteristics.
 Is it on your spice rack?

 6. Shiitake Mushroom: This umbrella shaped mushroom is a well known and widely available delicacy that actually contains a compound that, when concentrated at ultra high doses, is actually authorized as an anti-cancer medication in Japan.
 Pretty fascinating stuff!
-Not to mention the fact that, as mushrooms tend to be, Shiitake are low calorie, high fibre and high in a variety of micronutrients.
+These mushrooms are low calorie, high fibre and high in a variety of micronutrients.

 8. Fennel: Used by Okinawans both as an edible vegetable and herbal medicine, this plant is part of the parsley family and its seeds are edible as well.
 In addition to numerous phytochemical compounds with potential antioxidant/anti-inflammatory capabilities, fennel also contains fibre, potassium and magnesium, which just about all of us need more of.